viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 The case of `unexpected_type<std::exception_ptr>` could follow the `optional<T>` semantics as the shallow comparison is not very useful.

 This limitation is one of the main motivations for having a user defined type with strict weak ordering.
 E.g. if the user know the exact types of the exceptions that can be thrown `E1`, ..., `En`, the error parameter could be some kind of `variant<E1, ...
 En>` for which a strict weak ordering can be defined.
-If the user would like to take care of unknown exceptions something like `optional<variant<E1, ...
-En>>` would be a quite appropriated model.
+If the user would like to take care of unknown exceptions something like `variant<monostate,E1, ...
+En>` would be a quite appropriated model.

 ```c++
 expected<unsigned, int> e0{0};